This Post Is Sponsored By Responsibility.org! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 Partnership for Responsible Parenting

 That means, once again I’m partnering with Responsibility.org, one of my favorite organizations, that focuses on responsible consumption, responsible parenting, and open conversations between kids and parents about alcohol.
 And responsible consumption starts with a responsible pour!
 I’ll admit I’ve poured a glass of wine without measuring before.
 And that can make it hard to know how much you’re actually drinking.
-So for this summer’s outdoor parties, I’ll be measuring out all my beverages and cocktail ingredients.
+So for this season’s outdoor parties, I’ll be measuring out all my beverages and cocktail ingredients.

 Drinking Delicious and Safe Cocktails